-Course Handbook 2024 - 2025
+Course Handbook 2025 - 2026

-Updated October 27, 2023
+Updated December 18th, 2024

 BOURGET COLLEGE

-COURSE HANDBOOK 2024-25

-Introduction

-The course handbook provides information for both students and parents about the academic programs and courses offered at Bourget College for the 2024-25 academic school year.
+COURSE HANDBOOK 2025-26 Introduction The course handbook provides information for both students and parents about the academic programs and courses offered at Bourget College for the 2025-26 academic school year.
 The programs and courses are subject to change depending on enrollment, course selection and staffing.

-Quebec Secondary School Diploma

-Graduation Requirements

-A Quebec Secondary School Diploma is awarded to a student who has earned at least 54 credits in grade 10 and 11, with at least 20 credits completed in grade 11.

-In addition, students must successfully complete the following courses:

-- 6 credits in Grade 11 English Language Arts

-- 4 credits in Grade 11 French

-- 4 credits in Grade 10 Mathematics

-- 4 credits in Grade 10 Science and Technology

-- 4 credits in Grade 10 History

-- 2 credits in Grade 10 Arts Education

-- 2 credits in Grade 11 Ethics and Religious Culture or Physical Education and Health

-Quebec Education Program
+Quebec Secondary School Diploma Graduation Requirements A Quebec Secondary School Diploma is awarded to a student who has earned at least 54 credits in grade 10 and 11, with at least 20 credits completed in grade 11.
+In addition, students must successfully complete the following courses: - 6 credits in Grade 11 English Language Arts - 4 credits in Grade 11 French - 4 credits in Grade 10 Mathematics - 4 credits in Grade 10 Science and Technology - 4 credits in Grade 10 History - 2 credits in Grade 10 Arts Education - 2 credits in Grade 11 CCQ or Physical Education and Health Quebec Education Program Please note that you will receive the following official communications during the school year: Official Communications Interim Report On October 15th, 2025, you will receive an Interim Report which will include comments on your child's learning and behavior.
+Term 1 Report Card The Term 1 Report Card will be issued on November 20th, 2025.
+This report card will cover the period from August 26th to November 7th and will count for 20% of the final mark for the year.
+Term 2 Report Card The Term 2 Report Card will be issued on February 18th, 2026.
+This report card will cover the period from November 8th to February 6th and will count for 20% of the final mark for the year.
+Term 3 Report Card The Term 3 Report Card will be issued on July 3rd, 2026.
+It will cover the period from February 7th to June 23rd and will count for 60% of the final mark for the year.
+In some subjects, a final exam/evaluation covering the year's learning is administered and weighted at a certain percentage of the third term mark.

-Ontario Secondary School Diploma

-Grade 12 Program entry requirements:
+Ontario Secondary School Diploma Grade 12 Program entry requirements:

-- Students must pass their Grade 11 courses. - Students must have obtained the prerequisites according to pre-university profile: Science: Grade 11 Science (Physics and Chemistry), Grade 11 Mathematics SN or Advanced Functions Business: Grade 11 Mathematics SN or Advanced Functions Social Studies: No pre-requisites To obtain the Ontario Secondary School Diploma, students must: - Successfully complete 6 pre-university (4U or 4M) courses. - Successfully complete the Ontario Literacy Course + exam. - Complete a minimum of 10 hours of community service.
+- Students must pass their Grade 9, 10 and 11 courses. - Students must have obtained the prerequisites according to pre-university profile: Science: Grade 11 Science (Physics and Chemistry), Grade 11 Mathematics SN or Advanced Functions Business: Grade 11 Mathematics SN or Advanced Functions Social Studies: Successfully complete their Grade 11 courses To obtain the Ontario Secondary School Diploma, students must: - Successfully complete a minimum of 6 pre-university (4U or 4M) courses. - Successfully complete the Ontario Literacy exam - Complete a minimum of 10 hours of community service.
+Semester One August 26th, 2025 to January 16th, 2026 Semester Two January 19th, 2026 to June 23rd, 2026